Rolisteam/DiceParser/HelpMe.md

 > 1d6;1d8mk1

 This command merges together the result from the d6 and the d8.
 Then, it applied the k operator on both result to keep the best.
+Be careful, this operator merges the instruction list.
+Instruction reference (such as $1 etc..) won't work after merge operator.

+### Bind

+Bind works exactly as merge but one thing.

+> !2d8;2d12b;$2k2;$2k2kl1;"your total is $3 with lowest: $4"

+Roll two 8-sided dice and two 12-sided dice then bind their results. using this final result, we keep the 2 higher dice and then we isolate the lowest of the two highest.
+At the end, we display the result inside a setence.

 ### if